ooyala/livecss/README.markdown

 Usage
 -----
-Just include this JavaScript file in your page and then call this function:
+Just include livecss.js in your page and then call this function:

     livecss.watchAll() - starts polling all <link> tags in the current page for changes.